Get Your Stress Leave Certificate Online

 Can I be signed off with stress while on probation?

 Yes.
 Probationary employees have the same right to sick leave and Statutory Sick Pay as permanent staff from day one of employment.
-Your employer cannot terminate your probation solely because you take stress-related absence supported by a valid medical certificate.
-However, some employment contracts include specific attendance requirements during probation.
+Employees with under two years' service have more limited unfair dismissal protection, though dismissal connected to a disability under the Equality Act 2010 is unlawful from day one.
+Some employment contracts also include specific attendance requirements during probation.
 If your employer raises concerns, check your contract and contact ACAS for free guidance on your rights.

 Can I take stress leave while working my notice period?